On Lattice Constructions D and D' from q-ary Linear Codes: Construction D and D': general properties

 Motivated by the work of \cite{zhou2022construction}, we investigate an alternative way to obtain a generator matrix for the lattice $\Lambda_{D'}$.
-We finish this section with a generator matrix for this lattice without using Hermite Normal Form, under specific conditions.
-This result extends for $q$-ary linear codes and a larger set of lattices the Proposition $1$, proposed and demonstrated in \cite{zhou2022construction} to binary linear codes, with appropriate notation adjustments.
+We finish this section with a generator matrix for this lattice without using the Hermite Normal Form, under specific conditions.
+This result is a direct consequence of Theorem \ref{propD'viaconstrucaoA} and extends, for $q$-ary linear codes and a larger number of lattices, the Proposition $1$, proposed and demonstrated in \cite{zhou2022construction} to binary linear codes, with appropriate notation adjustments.